 Participants will get access to extensive online induction material.
 There will be an induction day to review the programme details and expectations.
 Mechanisms for student support (academic, technical, administrative and pastoral) are all in place and information about this will be available online as part of the induction material.

-The student group is expected to remain small due to clinical constraints and therefore a personalised approach to academic support is anticipated.
-The small group will also enable allocation of senior faculty including the Programme Director as personal tutors ensuring consistency of student experience and a commitment to personal contact.
+The academic support is available during working hours 9am-5pm Monday to Friday including the Programme Director as well as personal tutors ensuring consistency of student experience and a commitment to personal contact.

 Programme-specific rules and facts